-One of the greatest difficulties in any G measurement is determining with sufficient accuracy the dimensions and density distribution of the torsion pendulum body (the dumbbell).
-A second limitation is in knowing the properties of the suspension fiber with sufficient accuracy.
-The Japanese physicist Kazuaki Kuroda recently pointed out that internal friction in the torsion fiber, which had previously been neglected, may have caused some of the problems in the existing measurements.
+One of the greatest difficulties in any G measurement was determining with sufficient accuracy the dimensions and density distribution of the torsion pendulum body, e.g. the dumbbell.
+A second limitation was associated with the suspension fiber.
+The Japanese physicist Kazuaki Kuroda had pointed out that internal friction in the torsion fiber, which had previously been neglected, may have caused a significant bias in the existing torsion balance measurements.

-Jens Gundlach, Eric Adelberger, and Blayne Heckel from the University of Washington Eöt-Wash research group have pioneered a method that elegantly sidesteps the limitations of all previous measurements.
-The first thing he noted was that if the usual dumbbell is replaced by a thin, flat plate hung by its edge, neither the pendulum's dimensions nor its density distribution have to be known with very high precision.
+At the University of Washington’s Eöt-Wash research group, Jens Gundlach invented a torsion balance method that elegantly sidesteps the limitations of all previous measurements.
+The first thing he noted was that if the usual dumbbell pendulum were replaced by a thin, flat plate hung by its edge, neither the pendulum's dimensions nor its density distribution would have to be known with very high precision.
 In principle, one can obtain G by measuring the angular acceleration of a flat pendulum without even knowing its mass or dimensions.
 This simple fact had not been recognized in 200 years of gravitational experiments!
-The Seattle researchers eliminate the problems with the torsion fiber by placing the torsion balance on a turntable that continuously rotates between a set of attracting bodies.
-The turntable is controlled by a feedback loop that speeds it up or slows it down so that the suspension fiber never has to twist; G can then be accurately inferred from the rotation rate of the turntable.
+Then he eliminated the problems with the torsion fiber by placing the torsion balance on a turntable that continuously rotates between a set of attracting spheres.
+The turntable is controlled by a feedback loop that speeds up or slows the turntable rotation rate exactly so that the suspension fiber never has to twist; G can then be accurately inferred from the rotation rate of the turntable.
 Since the torsion fiber does not twist, the bias that Kuroda had warned about simply does not occur.
 By placing the attractor spheres on another (concentric) turntable that rotates at a much faster frequency than the frequency at which previous mass exchanges had been done, Gundlach’s method reduced the so-called 1/f-noise.
 This is noise associated with slow changes over time and afflicts many delicate measurements.
 By measuring G at a higher frequency the fluctuating noise of the measurement was significantly reduced.

 Photograph of the big G apparatus.
 The spheres are 12.5 cm in diameter.
 (JPG image)